antiguru/rahmen/README.md

 only support armv7.
 For this reason, we need to use a different toolchain, for example the one provided specifically for the Raspberry Pi on [github.com/raspberrypi/tools](https://github.com/raspberrypi/tools).

-`cargo build --target arm-unknown-linux-gnueabihf --bin rahmen --release`
+`cargo build --target arm-unknown-linux-gnueabihf --bin rahmen --release --no-default-features`

+We pass `--no-default-features` to disable the FLTK display support.

-## Minifb support
+## FLTK support

-The minifb renders a window on X, which can be used for development.
+The FLTK renders a window on various platforms, which can be used for development.

-Enable the optional feature `minifb`
+The feature `fltk` is enabled by default.
+Pass `--no-default-features` to disable.